SOFIA-USRA/sofia_redux/docs/sofia_redux/index.rst

 * **redux** (`sofia_redux.pipeline.sofia.redux_app`): An interactive graphical interface (GUI) for the SOFIA pipelines.
 * **redux_pipe** (`sofia_redux.pipeline.sofia.redux_pipe`): A command-line interface to the SOFIA pipelines.

-Currently, the FIFI-LS, FLITECAM, FORCAST, and HAWC+ instruments are supported by these pipelines.
+Currently, the EXES, FIFI-LS, FLITECAM, FORCAST, and HAWC+ instruments are supported by these pipelines.
 See the user's and developer's manuals for each instrument for full descriptions of all supported observing modes and scientific algorithms.